airadulescu/Pen-Test-Guidebook-Cheatsheet-OSCP-Preperation-/Active Directory.md

 # After initial shell, credentials or some password (Enumeration)
+0. Logistic: Say we gain some creds from the above method and have a shell on the computer.
+Now what can we do?
+1. Check if, I can logon to other PC with same credentials(Pass the Pass) Dump the SAM file to figure out other accounts to move to other account,( Pass the Hash)
+2. Enumerate the PC that we are loged on to.
+Continue this process for lateral movement!

-1. Things we want to know, domain admins, domain controller, domain policy
+3. Things we want to know, domain admins, domain controller, domain policy
-2. Enumerate the initial target using powerview.
+4. Enumerate the initial target using powerview.
 Trasfer Powerview , and gather info to send back to bloodhound
 ```
 Transfer SharHound (exe or ps1) and nc.exe to target
 Run SharpHound.exe or .ps1